Feijing Lin

 But I know he is with me, at every important moment, including now.
 He would like to know how happy and how sad I am, he would make the impossible possible as he always does, and he would answer my phone call.

-The Unavailable Number — Background, media item 1
+The Unavailable Number — Background

 The memory of the red landline telephone has significant meaning to me.
 The landline telephone installed in my house used to carry the warmest moments, and every phone call brought me closer to him.